 - Applies to all facilities including ancillary sites of a company within a country and not just certain facilities as a national corporate standard;

 - Provides, as of July 1, 2022, enhanced data security provisions through a NAID AAA certification requirement;

 - Complies with international waste trade laws, including the most recent amendments to the Basel Convention, and OECD Council Decisions;

 - Contains best practices for environmental and health & safety management system norms, occupational health, social accountability, and privacy protection values;

 - Requires the destruction of all residual data except in the cases where the customer maintains equipment ownership.

 To access V4.1 of the e-Stewards Standard click here.

 Versions of the Standard

+The e-Stewards Standard is a living document and is updated as needed with relevant information to reflect changing best practices and industry norms.
 Between publications of full revisions of the standard, formal changes are published as needed to update or clarify the standard.
 These formal changes are called Sanctioned Interpretations (SI).
 All organizations seeking certification must meet requirements of both the current e-Stewards Standard and the current e-Stewards Sanctioned Interpretations of that standard.